Reirinn/LabA5_PowerBI/README.md

-# Average Number of Times the Student Access The Course
+# Average Number of Times the Student Access The Course Report

 Help the CS Professor to identify the high/low/medium user of ProfElec4 Course.